-A couple of aspects of the UK's CFC rules were revised to ensure that the rules were fully compliant with the EU Anti-Tax Avoidance Directive ("ATAD") and those revisions remain in place.
+A couple of aspects of the UK's CFC rules have been revised to ensure that the rules are fully compliant with the EU Anti-Tax Avoidance Directive ("ATAD").

-8 Taxation of Commercial Real Estate
+8. Taxation of Commercial Real Estate

 8.1 Are non-residents taxed on the disposal of commercial real estate in your jurisdiction?